 Red Planet Magazine's publishing agreement is for First North American Serial Rights (FNASR).

 Writers receive publishing credits and will have their work archived in Red Planet Magazine's back issues.
-Winners of the quarterly contests will receive a small cash prize (contest information coming soon!).
+Winners of the quarterly contests will receive a small cash prize (see contest page for more details).

 Short Stories- up to 5,000 words.